-As the Z6II has the same 3.2-inch 2,100,000-dot touchscreen as the Z6, we can anticipate that this is very responsive with a good level of detail visible.
-This screen can be tilted up or down to give an easier view at high or low shooting angles in landscape orientation.
+The Z6II has the same 3.2-inch 2,100,000-dot touchscreen as the Z6 and it’s very responsive with a good level of detail visible.
+This screen can also be tilted up or down to give an easier view at high or low shooting angles in landscape orientation.
 However, it can’t help with portrait-orientation images like a vari-angle screen does.

 The Z6’s viewfinder was an education for some photographers who thought that they didn’t like electronic viewfinders (EVFs).
 It’s very good and gives an accurate preview of the image with the exposure and colour settings.
 It’s also a natural view and moving subjects move smoothly.
-So while there are higher-resolution EVFs available now, the 0.5-inch 3.69-million-dot is still a significant asset.
+So while there are higher-resolution EVFs available now, the 0.5-inch 3.69-million-dot is still a significant asset to the Z6 II.

-As the Z6II has the same sensor as the Z6, it should produce near-identical images.
-However, the autofocus improvements and faster continuous shooting rates will have a positive impact.
+As the Z6II has the same sensor as the Z6, it’s no surprise that it produces near-identical images.
+However, the autofocus improvements and faster continuous shooting rates have a positive impact.

 As the all-rounder of the two new cameras, the Z6II has a lower resolution than the Z7II, which means each pixel gathers more light.
 As well as benefiting image quality, this plays a part in the autofocus performance.